 Help maintain memory, cognition and focus with targeted nutrition for brain cells.Shop now

 6. Look after your mental health

-Happy thoughts and positive thinking matter more to your brain than you might realise.
+Happy thoughts and positive thinking matter more to your brain than you might realize.
 When you switch from negative thinking to positive thinking, a light goes on in your brain.
 Being happy improves cognitive thought and increases mental productivity.
 It also helps to rapidly increase brain cells and reduce anxiety and stress.

 You may also like...

 Sleep Is More Important Than You Realise